Troubled By Flint Water Crisis, 11-Year-Old Girl Invents Lead-Detecting Device

 And she set about devising a more efficient solution: a device that could identify lead compounds in water, and was portable and relatively inexpensive.

 As she explains at lightning speed in her video submission for the Discovery Education 3M Young Scientist Challenge, her device consists of three parts.
-There's a disposable cartridge containing chemically treated carbon nanotube arrays, an Arduino-based signal processor with a Bluetooth attachment and a smartphone app that can display the results.
+There's a disposable cartridge containing chemically treated carbon nanotube arrays, an Arduino-based signal processor with a Bluetooth attachment, and a smartphone app that can display the results.

 Here's how it works.